AndreLeEEEEE/KPI/README.md

 5/25/2021: Since 'create new message' and 'edit previous message' are funtionally the same.
 I changed the 'tab tab enter' with a call to find_by that looks for create new message.
 Maybe this button is less broken than the 'edit prvious message' button.
+However, this proved to be false when the same time out error occurred on the same line.
+In an attempt to resolve this, I replaced the line with a standard find_element_by_xpath.
+This also resulted in the same error.
+During some test runs today, I was able to see the exact moments the error happened.
+One of the signs that the error will occur is if the board preview on the main menu isn't able to load the text.
+In fact, a broken image symbol appears.
+Alongside the connectively drop issue, this leads me to believe that this error isn't caused by the code; rather, it's an inherent problem with the web interface.
 Additionally, in an effort to ensure the process is done properly, I implemented find_by's to click on the submit button as opposed to relying on the 'change alignment' setting (context: using the 'change alignment' setting would automatically submit whatever was in the message box).